Tips for Separating Business and Personal Assets in an SMLLC

 Strategies for Separating Finances

 As long as you have a plan, it’s actually pretty simple to keep your personal finances separate from your business funds.
-For starters, you’ll want to create a separate business bank account, and to do that you’ll probably need an EIN (Employer Identification Number — think of it as a Social Security number for a business).
+For starters, you’ll want to create a separate business bank account, and to do that you’ll probably need an What is an EIN (Employer Identification Number — think of it as a Social Security number for a business).

 You may also want to use accounting software to simplify your bookkeeping.
 Good software can help you streamline your tax reporting, track monthly expenses, and much more.
 It’s also a good way to maintain financial records in one place.